Department Website

 Course Numbering System

-Effective fall 2020, the department has extensively renumbered and reorganized many of its courses.
 Courses in Spanish (with the designator SPAN-UA) and Portuguese (with the designator PORT-UA) above the intermediate level fall into the following categories:

-Courses numbered in the 50/60-range are bridge courses focusing on the acquisition of oral and written language skills that facilitate the transition from basic language courses to the major.
+- Courses numbered in the 50/60 range are bridge courses focusing on the acquisition of oral and written language skills that facilitate the transition from basic language courses to the major.

 Sample Plan of Study

-This sample plan of study is for a concentration in the Spanish track of the Major in Spanish and Portuguese.
+This sample plan of study is for a concentration in the Spanish track of the major in Spanish and Portuguese.

 Plan of Study Grid